-In accordance with a resolution of the directors of Paradise Point Financial Services Ltd, the directors of the company declare that:
+In accordance with a resolution of the directors of Paradise Point Financial Services Limited, the directors of the company declare that:

-- 1. The financial statements and notes, as set out on pages 6 to 40, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards; and - b. give a true and fair view of the financial position as at 30 June 2022 and of the performance for the year ended on that date of the company. - 2.
-In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- 1. The financial statements and notes, as set out on pages 17 to 49, are in accordance with the Corporations Act 2001, and: - · Complying with the Australian Accounting Standards; and - · Give a true and fair view of the company's financial position as at 30 June 2023 and of its performance for the year ended on that date. - 2.
+In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable